streamnative/function-mesh-website/docs/pulsar-functions.md

 title: Configure Pulsar Functions
 category: configure
 id: pulsar-functions
+slug: /
 ---
 Pulsar Functions is a succinct computing abstraction that Apache Pulsar allows users to express simple ETL and streaming tasks.

 # Prerequisites

 - Create a Kubernetes cluster.
-- Create a pulsar cluster.
+- Create a Pulsar cluster.
 - Install FunctionMesh operator and CRD into Kubernetes.

 # Steps